-Pursuant to the terms and subject to the conditions set forth in the Exchange Agreement, not later than one business day after the Effective Date of the Merger, Occidental is obligated to commence (the date of commencement being the "Commencement Date") (i) an offer to exchange Occidental Common Stock for up to 8,504 (7,998 if the Warrant is exercisable for Class B Common Stock) shares of Class A Common Stock and (ii) an offer to exchange Occidental Common Stock for each outstanding share of Class B Common Stock.
+Pursuant to the terms and subject to the conditions set forth in the Exchange Agreement, not later than one business day after the Effective Date of the Merger, Occidental is obligated to commence (the date of commencement being "Commencement Date") (i) an offer to exchange shares of Occidental Common the Stock for up to 8,504 shares of Class A Common Stock and (ii) an offer to exchange shares of Occidental Common Stock for each outstanding share of Class B Common Stock.
 The Exchange Offers will be made by Occidental pursuant to a prospectus and a letter of transmittal which will be delivered to all INDSPEC stockholders and will include all relevant information.
 The Exchange Offers will expire 20 business days from the Commencement Date; provided, however, that if any damage, destruction or other similar unplanned event (including an unplanned event which occurs during a planned outage or maintenance) occurs that results in the cessation of all or substantially all of the production at INDSPEC's resorcinol production facility in Petrolia, Pennsylvania for a period that exceeds, or is reasonably likely to exceed, 30 consecutive days, then the Exchange Offers will be extended until the tenth business day after production is resumed, but not beyond June 30, 1996.
 Promptly following the expiration of the Exchange Offers but subject to certain conditions, Occidental will effect the exchange of shares of Occidental Common Stock for shares of Class A Common Stock and Class B Common Stock properly tendered and not withdrawn pursuant to the Exchange Offers.
 See "The Exchange Offers -- Conditions to the Consummation of the Exchange Offers."

-The number of shares of Occidental Common Stock to be delivered in exchange for each share of Class A Common Stock and Class B Common Stock accepted in the Exchange Offers will be equal to (i) the quotient obtained by dividing \$131 million by the total number of shares of Class A Common Stock and Class B Common Stock outstanding on the Closing Date or subject to issuance upon the exercise of warrants and vested and unvested options outstanding on the Closing Date, divided by (ii) the Occidental Common Stock Value.
-If the Occidental Common Stock Value is less than \$15, Occidental will not be obligated to commence the Exchange Offers unless INDSPEC permits Occidental to proceed based on an Occidental Common Stock Value of \$15.
-If certain events with respect to the Occidental Common Stock (including a dividend or recapitalization) occur during such twenty consecutive trading days, then the Occidental Common Stock Value will be adjusted appropriately in a manner to be determined by Occidental and consented to by INDSPEC.
-No fractional shares of Occidental Common Stock will be issued in the Exchange Offers in exchange for any fractional shares of Class A Common Stock or Class B Common Stock.
-In lieu thereof, a cash payment relating to fractional shares will be made.
-Based on the 59,047 shares of INDSPEC Common , 1996, and assuming Stock outstanding or subject to issuance as of January that the Occidental Common Stock Value is equal to the closing price of per share for Occidental Common Stock on the New York Stock Exchange on January , 1996, if the exchange were to occur on January , 1996, each share of INDSPEC Class A Common Stock and Class B Common Stock accepted in the 1996, if the exchange were to occur on January Exchange Offers would be exchanged for shares of Occidental Common Stock (with a cash payment in lieu of fractional shares).
-The Exchange Offers will be made by Occidental pursuant to a separate prospectus and a letter of transmittal which will be sent to all INDSPEC stockholders and will include all relevant information.
+The number of shares of Occidental Common Stock to be delivered in exchange for each share of Class A Common Stock and Class B Common Stock accepted in the Exchange Offers will be equal to (i) the quotient obtained by dividing \$131 million by the total number of shares of Class A Common Stock and Class B Common Stock outstanding or subject to issuance upon the exercise of all outstanding warrants and vested and unvested options, determined as of the Closing Date, divided by (ii) the Occidental Common Stock Value.
+If certain events with respect to the Occidental Common Stock (including a dividend or recapitalization) occur during the twenty consecutive trading days during which the Occidental Common Stock Value is determined, then the Occidental Common Stock Value will be adjusted appropriately in a manner to be determined by Occidental and consented to by INDSPEC.
+Cash will be paid by Occidental in lieu of issuing any fractional shares of Occidental Common Stock.
+If the Occidental Common Stock Value is less than \$15, Occidental will not be required to consummate the Exchange Offers unless INDSPEC elects to proceed based on a deemed Occidental Common Stock Value of \$15.